Sag-Dev/gamedev-templates/game_development/GDD.md

 ![Default key mapping image](link-to-image)

-What are the predefined control scheme(s) and to which point can the user modify them (keybindings, sensivity, dead zones...), e.g.:
+What are the predefined control scheme(s) and to which point can the user modify them (keybindings, sensivity, dead zones...)? e.g.:

 *Default key mappings:
 - Spacebar: jump.